 We also compared it to the iPad Air announced on the same day as the iPad mini.
-The mini really is excellent value for the performance you’re getting here.
-The most expensive version (256GB with 4G) costs £669 / $679 - £100 / $120 cheaper than the cheapest iPad Pro.
+The mini is excellent value for the performance you’re getting here.
+The most expensive version (256GB with 4G) costs £669/US$679 - £100/US$120 cheaper than the cheapest iPad Pro.

 Apple's claim of 10 hours of battery life when 'surfing the web on Wi-Fi, watching video or listening to music' proved accurate in our testing, though as expected I found it drained much faster when on 4G or video calling.
 I had to charge it about once every three days, but I also personally never let my tech get down into the red.